Japanese hip-hop: Blackface

-People who tan in order to get a darker skin complexion (especially the females, mainly those who are part of the ganguro subculture) are considered blackfacers.
-These Japanese men and women tend to embrace their assumed skin color and party with black people, especially African soldiers and Africans who have moved to Japan.
-The use of blackface is seen by some as a way to rebel against the culture of surface images in Japan.
-Blackface is used as a way to connect with African-Americans and the hegemonic racial structure that exists in the United States.
-Japan is seen as a homogenous and insular group, and the use of blackface shows that the youth of Japan are not only concerned with Japanese issues, but issues on a global level.
+People who tan in order to get a darker skin complexion (especially girls and women, mainly those who are part of the ganguro subculture) are considered blackfacers.
+Such people in Japan tend to embrace their assumed skin color and party with black people, especially African soldiers and Africans who have moved to Japan.
+The use of blackface is regarded by some as a way to rebel against the culture of surface images in Japan.
+Blackface is used to connect with African-Americans and the hegemonic racial structure that exists in the United States.
+Japan is seen as a homogenous and insular group, and blackface is used amongst Japanese youth to indicate concern with issues on a global level.

-Those partaking in blackface are "ordinary high school and college kids" and they pursue African American "blackness" with great passion.
-Their dedication to this cultural transformation is evident through their interest in even more underground American hip hop acts such as the Boot Camp Clik.
-As they appear almost obsessed with all things that are "black".
+Blackface users are high school and college students who pursue African American "blackness" with great passion and show interest in underground American hip hop acts such as the Boot Camp Clik as well as anything else that is "black".

-It is said that the Buraoan style is on the downswing.
+It is said that the Buraoan style is on the decline.
 Mikako, a fashion analyzer, says that "the 'cool' that my friend at the nightclub aspired to wouldn't be 'cool' for very long".